 In a modern office design, having the right mix of collaborative and private spaces is critical.
 Yet a recent Gartner report showed the conference spaces most organizations have available aren’t meeting the needs of their employees.

-As the chart below shows, the majority of meetings (73 percent) take place between small groups of 2-4 people.
+In fact, the majority of meetings (73 percent) take place between small groups of 2-4 people.
 Large conference rooms designed for more than 21 people are used much less often.

 With the goal of improving conference room utilization, one organization used VergeSense sensors to study usage patterns.
 It discovered something surprising — 75 percent of conference room usage was for single-person meetings.